My Life With Pit Bulls

 In any case, I mentioned there were two great loves in this story.
 And, the other is that it was through my love of pit bulls that I met my husband, Alain.
 He is pictured here with his purebred American Pit Bull Terrier, Pierre.

-Alain and 5 year old Pierre
+Alain and Pierre

 When Pierre was a puppy, Blanca graciously tolerated his razor sharp teeth and manic bursts of energy.
 Now, that he’s grown; they are best friends.